The Importance Of Free: Boost Your Sales By Giving Away Content

 Not only that, but blogs can be a great source of passive income, which can add another revenue stream to your business.

 Free eBooks, white papers, and reports are great for giving away long-form content.
-The best free eBooks are often instructional and offer the reader a chance to learn something new or help them to understand your methods.
+The best eBooks are often instructional and offer the reader a chance to learn something new or help them to understand your methods.

 These are powerful tools to help showcase your knowledge and experience, as well as communicate to your audience your desire to help them succeed.